Andorra: Climate

+Although its national greenhouse gas emissions are one of the lowest in the world (534 thousand tonnes emitted in 2023), Andorra has a strong climate change mitigation strategy, with a focus on renewable energy and energy efficiency.
+In its Nationally Determined Contribution, Andorra has committed to reducing its emissions by 55% by 2030, and to carbon neutrality by 2050.
+However, the adaptation part of the strategy is still in early stages and may be difficult and costly to implement.
+Given the country's reliance on tourism, speeding up adaptation is essential for building a more resilient economy.

 Economy

-Tourism, the mainstay of Andorra's tiny, well-to-do economy, accounts for roughly 80% of GDP.
-An estimated 10.2 million tourists visit annually, attracted by Andorra's duty-free status and by its summer and winter resorts.
+Tourism, the mainstay of Andorra's economy, accounts for roughly 80% of GDP.
+An estimated 8 million tourists visit annually, attracted by Andorra's duty-free status and by its summer and winter resorts.

-One of the main sources of income in Andorra is tourism from ski resorts which total over 175 km of ski ground.
+One of the main sources of income in Andorra is from ski resorts, which total over 175 km of ski grounds.
 The sport brings in over 7 million visitors annually and an estimated 340 million euros per year, sustaining 2,000 direct and 10,000 indirect jobs at present since 2007.

 The banking sector, with its tax haven status, also contributes substantially to the economy with revenues raised exclusively through import tariffs (the financial and insurance sector accounts for approximately 19% of GDP).
 However, during the European sovereign-debt crisis of the 21st century, the tourist industry suffered a decline, partly caused by a drop in the prices of goods in Spain, undercutting duty-free shopping and increasing unemployment.
 On 1 January 2012, a business tax of 10% was introduced, followed by a sales tax of 2% a year later, which raised just over 14 million euros in its first quarter.

 Agricultural production is limited; only 1.7% of the land is arable, and most food has to be imported.
 Some tobacco is grown locally.
 The principal livestock activity is domestic sheep raising.
 Manufacturing output consists mainly of cigarettes, cigars, and furniture.
 Andorra's natural resources include hydroelectric power, mineral water, timber, iron ore, and lead.